gohugoio/hugoDocs/content/en/showcase/hartwell-insurance/index.md

 ![WebPageTest results](hartwell-webpagetest.png)

-[TestMySite.io](https://testmysite.io/5a7e1bb2df99531a23c9ad2f/hartwell-insurance.com) is return ~2ms time to first byte from the CDN edge nodes.
+[TestMySite.io](https://testmysite.io/5a7e1bb2df99531a23c9ad2f/hartwell-insurance.com) returns ~2ms time to first byte from the CDN edge nodes.
 Lighthouse audits are also very promising.
 There's still some improvement to be gained lazy-loading the images and inlining the CSS.
 I'm less excited about the [second suggestion](http://www.trysmudford.com/css-in-2017/), but I'll certainly look at some lazy-loading, especially as I'm already using `IntersectionObserver` for some animations.

 ![Lighthouse results](hartwell-lighthouse.png)